 Yes.
 After the workshop is over, participants will receive an electronic certificate of participation via email.
 If you need specific information on your certificate of participation, just email [email protected] and explain what you need to have added.

-If you complete my workshop and do not learn anything you can use in your classroom, I will give you a full refund.
-Just email me at [email protected] to explain your situation and begin the refund process.
+If you complete my workshop and do not learn anything you can use in your classroom, email me at [email protected] within 10 business days of the workshop ending and I will give you a full refund.